Hideko Mogami

-Biography
+Early life and education

 Mogami was born in Haruna in 1902.
 She studied literature at Tokyo Women's University, and married Masazo Mogami, a reporter for Yorozu Choho.
 He was elected to parliament in 1930 for the Constitutional Democratic Party.
 However, after World War II he was banned from politics.

+Political career

 Mogami contested the 1946 general elections (the first in which women could vote) as a Japan Progressive Party candidate, and was elected to the House of Representatives.
 She was re-elected in 1947 as a Democratic Party candidate, but lost her seat in the 1949 elections.
 She subsequently stood for election to the House of Councillors in 1950.
 Although she was unsuccessful, she ran again in 1953 as a Kaishintō candidate and was elected.
 The party merged into the Democratic Party in 1954 and then the Liberal Democratic Party the following year.
 From October 1957 to June 1958 she served as Deputy Secretary of State for Postal Affairs.
 She was re-elected in 1959, serving until 1965.
 She died the following year.
 Her nephew Susumu, who she adopted in 1963, later also served in the House of Councillors.